HB-1406

 New Hampshire HB 1406 — An Act Prohibiting Health Carriers From Using Artificial Intelligence to Change the Clinical Judgment of a Provider

-Prohibits New Hampshire health carriers from using artificial intelligence to conduct audits of provider codes or to adjust provider codes based on AI recommendations that would change, alter, or amend a provider's clinical judgment.
-Requires health carriers to maintain records identifying AI tool usage in claims processing and make those records available to the insurance department upon audit.
-Violations constitute unfair insurance practices under RSA 417, enforceable by the Insurance Commissioner through administrative fines or restitution orders.
-The bill is concise — a single operative section — and takes effect January 1, 2027.
+Prohibits health carriers in New Hampshire from using artificial intelligence to conduct audits of provider codes or to adjust provider codes based on AI recommendations that would change, alter, or amend the clinical judgment of a provider.
+Requires carriers to maintain records identifying the use of AI tools in claims processing and to make such records available to the Insurance Department upon audit.
+Violations constitute unfair insurance practices under RSA 417, subject to administrative fines and restitution orders by the Insurance Commissioner.
+Takes effect January 1, 2027.

 Summary

-Prohibits New Hampshire health carriers from using artificial intelligence to conduct audits of provider codes or to adjust provider codes based on AI recommendations that would change, alter, or amend a provider's clinical judgment.
-Requires health carriers to maintain records identifying AI tool usage in claims processing and make those records available to the insurance department upon audit.
-Violations constitute unfair insurance practices under RSA 417, enforceable by the Insurance Commissioner through administrative fines or restitution orders.
-The bill is concise — a single operative section — and takes effect January 1, 2027.
+Prohibits health carriers in New Hampshire from using artificial intelligence to conduct audits of provider codes or to adjust provider codes based on AI recommendations that would change, alter, or amend the clinical judgment of a provider.
+Requires carriers to maintain records identifying the use of AI tools in claims processing and to make such records available to the Insurance Department upon audit.
+Violations constitute unfair insurance practices under RSA 417, subject to administrative fines and restitution orders by the Insurance Commissioner.
+Takes effect January 1, 2027.

 Enforcement & Penalties